 A great path to successful blogging begins with an email list.
 Start developing your email list from day one.
 An email list helps you market your content to your audience directly without worrying about search engine ranking or any other online bottleneck.

 Pay more attention to having a great call-to-action

 If you want engagement on your blog and you want visitors to keep returning, finish each post with a CTA (call to action) to sign up for your email list or to follow you on social media.
 Watch how you increase your follower base significantly by this.

 A call-to-action is quite important; people hardly notice your sidebars.
 Great content without a call-to-action is a no-no!

 Don’t underestimate the power of consistency.
-Many bloggers disregard it, and it’s a mistake.
-It takes lesser time to lose your blog follower base than it took to build it.
-Blogging consistently is key.
+Many disregard it, and it’s a mistake.
+It takes lesser time to lose your follower base than it took to build it.
+Doing it consistently is key.

-Give it time and have a plan to blog for a long time before you expect to see returns.
-The blogosphere right now is saturated.
+Give it time and have a plan to write for a long time before you expect to see returns.
+Space right now is saturated.
 You will need to invest a great amount of time.
-If you are looking for short-term ROI, or a fast path to fame then blogging is not for you.
+If you are looking for short-term ROI or a fast path to fame then it just isn’t for you.

 Hang in there, be consistent, improve yourself and with time you will build yourself a stable readership.

-This in-depth guide has provided you with immense information to help you as a beginner blogger.
+This in-depth guide has provided you with immense information to help you as a beginner.
 But if we are to give you just a single piece of advice, it would be consistency.
-Over the years, great blogs have come and gone.
-There have also been moderate blogs who consistently built their readership base over time and got better at their craft.
+Over the years, great sites have come and gone.
+There have also been moderate sites who consistently built their readership base over time and got better at their craft.

 Blogging is definitely not a walk in the park.
-Make sure you enjoy your blog because passion alone might not be able to keep you going.
+Make sure you enjoy your site because passion alone might not be able to keep you going.
 Be consistent!